mdbergmann/cl-swbymabeweb/blogs/20210107---Lazy-sequences.md

 `take` takes the first 5 elements from the a generator `range` which starts counting at 100.
 Each 'take' makes the `range` generator compute a new value rather then computing 5 elements up-front.

 That's why it is called 'lazy'.
 The elements of the sequence are computed when needed.
-In a very simple form a `range` generator can be implemented using a simple 'let over lambda', like this:
+In a very simple form lazy evaluated sequences can be implemented using a generator that we call `range` and a set of consumers, like `take`.
+The generator can be implemented in a stateful way using a 'let over lambda', like this:

 ```lisp
 (defun range (&key (from 0))